bioidiap/bob.extension/README.rst

   ;

 .. note:: The second ``""`` in ``add_prototype`` prevents the output type (which otherwise defaults to ``"None"``) to be written.

+Currently, the ClassDoc allows to highlight member functions or variables at the beginning of the class documentation.
+This highlighting is still under development and might not work as expected.

 Possible speed issues
 =====================